What if the new Covid regulations and our collective fear of separation could actually help…

 In my counsellor training in 1998, my fellow students and I were taught to not give advice.
 The answers and solutions are part of the client’s intrinsic personal process.
 Counsellors also focus on the present and help clients set and attain goals, as well as work with both conscious and unconscious awareness, and help shed light on past conditioning.

 Depending on what my clients bring to session, we may explore past conditioning to better understand their personal setbacks and establish a deeper connection with what is influencing current situations in their lives.
 We also uncover their present-day desires and inner resourcefulness, which naturally creates spontaneous changes in their lives, changes that have a direct effect on future probabilities.

-Both professionals approach the client as naturally creative and resourceful.
+Both professions, counselling and coaching, approach the client as naturally creative and resourceful.

 In Counselling today, Jim Paterson states that the International Coach Federation (ICF) defines coaching as providing “an ongoing partnership designed to help clients produce fulfilling results in their personal and professional lives.”
 Paterson suggests that coaches “believe the client is naturally creative and resourceful.
 The coach’s job is to provide support to enhance the skills, resources and creativity that the client already has.”

 In my work and the work of my colleagues in the counselling profession, partnering with clients is highly necessary as it establishes trust and safety.
 Also, honouring the creative process of healing and personal development helps clients believe in themselves, which enhances their quality of life.
 As a counsellor, I trust that my clients are intrinsically resourceful, and it is their resourcefulness that guides the processes in session.